MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0114
  Thrown when building a custom module fails.

  This error in Azure Machine Learning is produced when a custom module build fails.
-This occurs when one or more custom module related errors are encountered while adding the custom module.
+This occurs when one or more custom module-related errors are encountered while adding the custom module.
 The additional errors are reported within this error message.

 **Resolution:**
  Resolve the errors reported within this exception message.